32bitkid/refactorman.com/source/_drafts/js-arguments.md

-title: The magical world of the JavaScript `arguments` object
+title: The magical world of the JavaScript arguments object
+tags:
-tags: js shit-i-didnt-know
+  - js
-format: md
-published: no
-content: >
+---

 So, I've known for a long time that the `arguments` object that is available in a function is a bit "odd", but until recently I didn't realize how odd.

 Last weekend, I was up in the northeast visiting friends and taking a little break from the south.
 As I waited at the airport for my flight home, I was browsing [Hacker News](http://news.ycombinator.com) for anything interesting, waiting for my zone to be called for boarding.
-I ended up at [this guys blog] (http://sergimansilla.com/blog/extending-js-inline-unit-tests/) where he was talking about adding contract-like tests to javascript using some extension macros thanks to [sweetjs](http://sweetjs.org/).
+I ended up at [this guys blog](http://sergimansilla.com/blog/extending-js-inline-unit-tests/) where he was talking about adding contract-like tests to javascript using some extension macros thanks to [Sweet.js](http://sweetjs.org/).

 Soon, I was on the plane and with nothing really to do and my chromebook in my carry-on I decided to do some expermentations with some different vanilla-js syntaxes for doing the same thing.
 Nothing serious, just wanted to play around.

 However, I quickly stumbled onto something that I kind of blew my mind.

 Here is a extremely simplified version what I did: